 What prior knowledge and skills are required?

 A good GCSE grade in English and English Literature is needed.
 This should be 6 or higher.
 For international students, an in-house diagnostic will be required for entry into the course.
 An overall grade 6 will be the criteria for entry.
 You should be aware that the course requires a lot of reading, both in class and independently.
 Most of the assessment is based on the ability to write good essays.

 How is the course assessed?

 The A Level is assessed by two written exams and one non-exam assessment: Paper 1 is divided into three sections with two questions on Shakespeare and one essay question linking two other texts.
-To test your knowledge and understanding of crime or social and political protest writing, Paper 2 requires a response to an unseen passage and two essays.
+To test your knowledge and understanding of social and political protest writing, Paper 2 requires a response to an unseen passage and two essays.
 For the non-exam assessment, you will produce two responses of 1,250 – 1,500 words, each relating to a different text and linking to a different aspect of the critical anthology.

 To be confirmed at the start of the course